 Over 1,000 teachers have delivered Stress Control classes to hundreds of thousands of people.
 With the largest Stress Control attendance recently obtained by 400 participants in Malahide.
 It is now available over a vast array of countries including Ireland, Britain, Germany, Belgium, Holland, Norway, Sweden, Finland, Slovenia, Malaysia, Singapore, China, Korea, Mexico, Canada and USA.

 ‘Stress Control’ is a six session programme, each lasting 90 minutes.
 Each step is said to be a part of a jigsaw, with each session linking to the next.
-To give you an idea as to why it is invaluable that we all learn about emotional regulation I have reviewed the first session of ‘Stress Control’ briefly.
+To get an understanding of emotional regulation I have reviewed the first session of ‘Stress Control’ briefly.
 Stress in one emotion we can take back control of and regulate.
 The first step to emotional regulation is self-awareness and basic understandings of our emotions.

 Session 1: What is Stress?

 The most common form of stress is a mix of anxiety and depression.
-It often comes with sleep problems, panic feelings and anger, resulting in people creating their own coping mechanisms which can result in negative behaviours and habits.
-Dr. White explains that stress becomes a problem when we feel we can’t control it, and this is as a result of the human population not being emotionally intelligent.
+It often comes with sleep problems, panic feelings or anger.
+This results in people creating their own coping mechanisms which can result in negative behaviours and habits.
+Dr. White explains that stress becomes a problem when we feel we can’t control it.
+This is as a result of the human population not being emotionally intelligent.
 This happens when the pressures on us outweigh our ability to cope.
 He has perfected his ‘Stress Control’ programme with the objective to help people learn better ways of coping with stress.

-Right this minute, one in five of us have a stress problem that is affecting their day to day lives, and subsequently those close to them.
-This makes stress one of the biggest problems in the world today as this 1 in 5 is found right across the world.
+Right this minute, one in five of us have a stress problem that is affecting their day to day lives.
+Stress is one of the biggest problems in the world today as this 1 in 5 is found right across the world.
 It is a problem that is increasing, as more people now go to the GP with stress than with any other problem, Dr. White

-Dr. White has divided stress into four parts: what you feel, what you think, what you do and how your body reacts.
-He demonstrate how often stress can affect how you feel, think, act and have physical effects on your body as seen below.
+Dr. White has divided stress into four parts: what you feel, what you think, what you do and how your body reacts:

 How stress can affect your feelings:

-You may feel uptight, flat, easily upset, guilt keenly, easily embarrassed, feel low, full of anger, get jealous easily, discomfort easily, insecure, have lost your sense of humour, hopeless, tearful or that stress brings out the worst in you, making you small-minded, petty or resentful.
+Uptight, flat, easily upset, guilt keenly, easily embarrassed, feel low, full of anger or get jealous easily.
+Discomfort easily, insecure, have lost your sense of humour or feelings of hopelessness.
+Tearful or that stress brings out the worst in you, making you small-minded, petty or resentful.

 How stress can affect your thoughts:

-You may worry or brood about things you know you shouldn’t worry or brood about, lose self-confidence, poor memory, self-conscious, abandoned, poor concentration, lack of motivation, easily startled and distracted, waiting for the worst to happen, easily confused and the feeling you have no will to get up.
+You may worry or brood about things you know you shouldn’t worry or brood about.
+You lose self-confidence or poor memory.
+Self-conscious, abandoned, poor concentration, lack of motivation, easily startled and distracted or waiting for the worst to happen.
+Easily confused and the feeling you have no will to get up.

 How stress can affect your actions:

-You may avoid doing things or going places as you fear you will not be able to cope with them, you may be more quick tempered or angry, begin withdrawing from life, unable to sit at peace, making more mistakes, avoiding responsibility, substance abuse, over eating or diet restriction or you may let others walk all over you.
+Avoid doing things or going places as you fear you will not be able to cope with them.
+Unable to sit at peace, making more mistakes, avoiding responsibility or substance abuse.
+Over eating or diet restriction or you may let others walk all over you.

 How stress can affect your body:

-You may have a lot of aches and pains due to tense muscles, prone to colds and flu, drained of energy, loss of grain weight, headaches, breathing changes when tense, feeling uptight or may find it hard to fall asleep or to stay asleep.
+A lot of aches and pains due to tense muscles and prone to colds and flu.
+Drained of energy, loss of grain weight, headaches and breathing changes when tense.
+Feeling uptight or may find it hard to fall asleep or to stay asleep.

-After reading Dr. White’s list of the different feelings, thoughts and physical symptoms caused by stress, it is clear that emotional intelligence is a skill we must acquire.
+After reading Dr. White’s list of the different symptoms caused by stress, it is clear that emotional intelligence is a skill we must acquire.

 The next question is what forms of help and support are there for people who want to tackle their emotions and to become emotionally intelligent?
 For more on this, please read another post I wrote ‘An Insight into Psychotherapy‘, where I discuss further the different therapies available and the different services and resources available for getting support.

-Having now learned about emotional intelligence it is clear it is a skill that all of us can learn and improve on.
-It will allow you to determine your weaknesses and strengths, help you to become more in control of your actions and most importantly it can help you bounce back during tough times.
+Emotional intelligence will allow you to determine your weaknesses and strengths, help you to become more in control of your actions and most importantly it can help you bounce back during tough times.
 I like to call this our bounce-back-ability.

 - Aware is a service for people experiencing depression.
 You can contact the organisation on their website www.aware.ie or email firstname.lastname@example.org

-- Grow is a mental health and personal growth organisation aimed at prevention and recovery of mental health illness.
+- Grow is a mental health service and personal growth organisation.
+It’s aims are: prevention and recovery of mental health illness.
 You can contact the organisation on their website www.grow.ie or email email@example.com

 - Pieta House is a centre for the prevention of self-harm and suicide.
 You can contact the organisation on their website www.pieta.ie or email firstname.lastname@example.org

 - Samaritans offers a confidential 24 our emotion support service for people who are experiencing feelings of distress or despair.
 You can contact them 1850 60 90 90 or 116123 which is a new free number for all calls.
-You can also email email@example.com or text 087 2609090
+Email email@example.com or text 087 2609090